NovaTheMighty/Every-JRPG-Ever/README.md

   - The first thing I planned is the story.
 It is complete
   - We're working on the actual game now.
   - The OST is also being composed as of 12/26/18
-  - After the final chapter is released, we will focus on specific artwork, like cutscenes.
+  - After the final chapter is released, we will focus on specific artwork.
-- Cutscenes?
-There will be cutscenes?
-  - Yes.
-There will be traditional 2D, anime style cutscenes to fit the aesthetic of the game.
-They will be drawn in-house, and if we have the resources by the end of the development period (or even afterwards, as an update), fully voiced.

 # Known Bugs
 - There are certain areas where talking to an NPC with a specific move route on a specific tile will softlock the game.
 Known NPCs affected include the waitress in the Seaside Town Tavern.
 As of 12/26/18, the bug has not been resolved, and there are no plans to fix it until later on in development, as triggering it can be prevented.